Potsie Weber

 Warren "Potsie" Weber is a fictional character from the sitcom Happy Days.
 He was played by Anson Williams.
 Anson also played the character in several other shows; he appeared in guest appearances on Love, American Style and Laverne & Shirley.

 Potsie was a close friend of Richie Cunningham and Ralph Malph, who often spent time at Arnold's Drive In.
 He was characterized as being not very bright, somewhat gullible, socially clumsy, and in modern hindsight, very "square," and because of it, he was frequently called a nerd by friends and acquaintances.
 However, Potsie is a very talented singer, and his musical endeavors became more central to the character as the series progressed.
 Potsie's extremely sour relationship with his father (never seen on camera) was a minor running joke on the series, with lines such as "I'm gonna talk to my dad too; will be the first time in six months!"
 Despite his shortcomings, he is a very kind and compassionate young man.
 If he messes up, he is usually the first to apologize.
 He is the first to jump in and support someone, especially his best friend Richie.

 In "The Deadly Dares" (Season 1, Episode 6), Potsie revealed how he got his nickname.
 He was asked, "Potsie Weber?
 What kind of name is this?"
 He replied, "They call me Potsie because when I was a young boy I used to like to make things with clay, and one day my mother called me Potsie."

-In the pilot and early seasons, Potsie appeared with best friend Richie in the plots and appeared to be more savvy than him, a character trait that would be dropped by the writers.
+In the pilot and early seasons, Potsie appeared with best friend Richie in the plots and appeared to be cooler than him, a character trait that would be dropped by the writers (in the early episodes, Potsie was described as "Richie's worldly best friend").
 As the series progressed, and with the breakout character Arthur "Fonzie" Fonzarelli becoming close friends with Richie, Potsie became more commonly paired with Ralph in episodes, particularly when the pair rented an apartment together upon leaving high school.